Gering football shutout at home

 Gering was able to hold Hastings off the entire third quarter, keeping the score where it was but the Tigers were able to make a run in the fourth, scoring off multiple Bulldog turnovers.
 Two Gering interceptions turned into touchdowns during the game.

-“We’ve got to look at every single position.
-We’ve got to evaluate who’s at every single position and who’s going to give us the best chance to be successful.
+“We’ve got to evaluate who’s at every single position and who’s going to give us the best chance to be successful.
 There’s going to be a lot of position battles this week and that is what it's going to take to make us better,” O’Boyle said.
 “We can’t just blame our lack of experience or our youth because it takes everyone.
-There are plenty of guys on this team that are capable of playing at this level and we just keep ourselves from doing that by making tons of mistakes and just allowing ourselves to get beat, so we’ve got to change our mindset.”
+There are plenty of guys on this team that are capable of playing at this level, and we just keep ourselves from doing that by making tons of mistakes and just allowing ourselves to get beat, so we’ve got to change our mindset.”